slipke/csm_ss15_sem_team_vagrant/README.md

 # Infrastructure as Code
 The following README pages summarize our project results in the class "System Engineering and Management" in the summer semester 2015 at the [Hochschule der Medien Stuttgart](http://www.hdm-stuttgart.de/) in the major [Computer Science and Media](http://www.mi.hdm-stuttgart.de/csm).
-We'd like to thank our mentor and lecturer Thomas Pohl for his support and the interesting sessions.

 ## Why this Project?
 Virtual servers are usually short living, often just used for days or in the best case a couple of months.
 The Setup from scratch is tedious and time consuming.
 To mimize the manual work, this project wrapped common server usage szenarios with common hardening tasks into code.
 Two popular and Open Source frameworks where used, [Chef](https://www.chef.io/) and [Puppet](https://puppetlabs.com/).
 Under normal circumstances both orchestrating frameworks rely on a Master - Slave configuration, where the Master manages multiple Slaves.
 In this project we set great value upon a Master free approach.
 That way the power of orchestration works on just a single machine, too.
 It also cuts down the time of setting up the infrastructure.